 - inappropriate possession of guns, knives or other weapons while engaging in TAFE SA activities.

 Consequences of unacceptable behaviour

 If your behaviour is disruptive or unacceptable, disciplinary action may be taken against you.
 A lecturer can ask you to leave the classroom or refuse entry to a classroom if your behaviour is disruptive or dangerous.
-If your behaviour threatens the safety of others, interferes with the duties of staff or other students' study or damages or threatens TAFE SA property, you may be suspended by the TAFE SA Institute Managing Director, or expelled by the Minister.
+If your behaviour threatens the safety of others, interferes with the duties of staff or other students' study or damages or threatens TAFE SA property, you may be suspended or expelled by a senior officer of TAFE SA.

 Violence, intimidation and harassment are not consistent with a safe and supportive learning environment and will not be tolerated.
 The police may be contacted in cases of possible criminal behaviour.

 - Lecturers are responsible for setting the tone within a learning environment and upholding the principles of the TAFE SA Student Conduct Policy.